Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: Introduction

 \section{Introduction}

-In recent years, large vision-language models (LVLMs) have received significant attention for their unprecedented performance in diverse tasks, including information retrieval, content generation, and multi-modal interaction~\cite{wu2024gpt, liu2024llava}.
-Their applications are now extended into interactive and immersive systems like virtual and augmented reality and embodied robotics.~\cite{wu2024gpt, liu2024llava, liu2024vr, das2018embodiedeqa}.
-Notable feature in these applications is that images associated with the first-person view (a.k.a. egocentric view), captured by head-mounted cameras or smart glasses, are used as input.
-Although the first-person view is crucial in revealing the user’s intention, LVLMs might not interpret it well since most of their training data obtained from generic web images does not have a first-person perspective.
+In recent years, large vision-language models (LVLMs) have received significant attention for their unprecedented performance in diverse tasks, including information retrieval, content generation, and multi-modal interaction~\cite{yasunaga2022retrieval, jskim2023zeroshot, kim2024preserving, openai2024gpt4ocard, liu2024llava, kim2025visually}.
+Their applications are now extended to interactive and immersive systems like virtual and augmented reality and embodied robotics~\cite{das2018embodiedeqa, liu2024vr, majumdar2024openeqa}.
+Key characteristic of these applications is that images associated with the first-person view (a.k.a. egocentric view), captured by head-mounted cameras or smart glasses, are used as input.
+Although the first-person view is crucial in revealing the user’s intention, LVLMs might not interpret it well since most of the training datasets, often obtained from generic web images, are not acquired from a first-person perspective.

-Recently, several approaches overcoming the scarcity of this so called egocentric data have been suggested.
-Notable ones include synthetic generation of egocentric data, incorporating large-scale egocentric datasets during pre-training stage, and leveraging parameter-efficient fine-tuning on small-scale egocentric data~\cite{lin2022egovlp,pramanick2023egovlpv2,suglia2024alanavlm}.
-While these approaches are effective to some extent, due to inherent constraints of the egocentric view, such as limited field of view and lack of global context, LVLMs might not properly handle user queries that require broader contextual understanding.
+Recently, several approaches overcoming the scarcity of this so called egocentric data have been proposed.
+Notable ones include synthetic generation of egocentric data, incorporating large-scale egocentric datasets during the pre-training stage, and leveraging parameter-efficient fine-tuning on small-scale egocentric data~\cite{lin2022egovlp,pramanick2023egovlpv2,suglia2024alanavlm}.
+While these approaches are effective to some extent, due to inherent constraints of the egocentric view, such as a limited field of view and a lack of global context, LVLMs might not properly handle user queries requiring broader contextual understanding.
 Consider the scenario in Figure~\ref{fig:1_intro}(a), where the user interacts with a visual assistant to make a food.
-When an egocentric image is provided as an input, LVLMs can readily answer the question “What should I do next?”, but may not provide the proper answer to questions such as “Where is the cutting board?” or “How many carrots are left?”, since the egocentric view has limited spatial coverage and thus fails to capture the comprehensive picture of the user environment.
-The moral of the story is that the egocentric view alone is not sufficient enough to handle the full range of user queries.
+When an egocentric image is provided as an input, LVLMs can readily answer the question “What should I do next?”, but may not provide the proper answer to questions such as “Where is the cup?” or “How many carrots are left?”, since the egocentric view has limited spatial coverage and thus fails to capture the comprehensive picture of the user environment.
+The moral of the story is that the egocentric view alone is not sufficient to handle the full range of user queries.